davrempe/predicting-physical-dynamics/data/README.md

 ## Data

-All simulated data used in the paper can be downloaded from [here](https://drive.google.com/open?id=197JIPbeJFtNzG75SDnUeWf6euiXdRojt).
+All simulated data used in the paper can be downloaded from [here][1] (1 GB).
 After unzipping, all contained data directories should be placed directly in the `sim` directory.
 There is one directory for each object category which contains simulation splits for that category.

 ### Data Structure
 The files in `dataset_lists` point to which data to load for each corresponding dataset, including the _Combined_ data which combines all simulations from all object categories together.
 A dataset list must be given as input to the training and test script.